justinbisacky/justinbisacky/README.md

-### Hi, I'm Justin ###
+## Hi, I'm Justin Bisacky.

-## I'm currently studying Software Engineering at ASU ##
+I am currently a student at ASU pursuing a Bachelors of Science in Software Engineering.

-- Interests include Personal Knowledge management (Obsidian, Notion, Logseq, etc)
+## This is my personal portfolio of projects and exercises to reinforce my skills
-- Primarily languages for development: Java, C, and Python
+### Current Areas of Emphasis

-# Technologies I'd like to work with #
+- C
-- Swift
+- Java
-- Javascript
+- JavaScript